massive-oss/minject/README.md

 ## Usage

-You can download an example of minject usage [here](https://github.com/downloads/massiveinteractive/minject/example.zip)
+You can find an example of minject usage [here](https://github.com/massiveinteractive/minject/blob/master/src/example)

 ### Defining dependencies

 minject supports three types of dependency definitions:
-* *value bindings*, which simply map an injection request to be satisfied by injecting the given object
+* *value bindings*, which simply map an injection request to be satisfied by injecting the given value
 * *class bindings*, which map an injection request to be satisfied by injecting a new instance of the given class
 * *singleton bindings*, which map all injection requests for the given class by